-- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 Plug the display cable (2) (not supplied) into the monitor (VGA) port (3) \Box on the computer.
+- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect a VGA monitor, plug the display cable (2) (not supplied) into the monitor (VGA) port (3) □ on the computer or on the docking station. - 3 If you want to connect a TFT/DVI monitor, plug the display cable (not supplied) into the DVI-D port on the docking station.